markfinger/webpack-build/README.md

 });
 ```

-`env` functions are provided with both the config object and the build's options object.
+`env` functions are provided with both the config object and the options object passed in to `build`.

 The wrapper also comes with some convenience functions that apply changes to handle common
 situations and help you avoid boilerplate.